 Finally, equity shows how much a company’s shareholders will receive if the company’s assets are liquidated, and all the liabilities are paid.
 It also indicates the book value of a company which might be different from what the company shows to outsiders.
 The difference between Assets and Liabilities shows the equity value of a company.
 Retained earnings are part of equity.
 This amount is either invested again into the company or used to pay off its liabilities.
 Some percent of the retained earnings is distributed to its stakeholders.

-Revenues account consist of sales.
+Revenues account consists of sales.
 Some analysts also include accounts like interest, royalties, or any other extraordinary items.
 Similarly, the operating expense account consists of the cost of goods sold (COGS); however, depending on the analyst, some unusual items can also be included.
 Net income is the final result of the income statement (revenues minus expenses).
 This can either be net profit or net loss, depending on the company’s financial health.

-Ideally, you need to have higher revenues than the expenses in order to stay operative in the long run.
+Ideally, you need to have higher revenues than expenses in order to stay operative in the long run.
 Since every company in the market lives to generate bigger revenues, the income statement helps in setting the priorities straight.
 If the company has a net loss in a given accounting period, you can see which expenses are excess and try to remove those while trying to increase the revenue.

 The cash flow statement resembles the income statement in many ways.
 It also records the performance of a company in a specific accounting period.
 The only thing that differentiates a cash flow statement from an income statement is the fact that a cash flow statement takes into account only cash related accounts.
 For example, in an income statement, you can find depreciation being considered.
 Therefore, the cash flow statement is solely based on money and how much money is being generated as opposed to the expenses.
 An analyst checks how the company performed in terms of managing the inflow and outflow of cash.
 If you really want to focus on the money aspect, the cash flow statement will definitely provide a sharper image of a company.

 If a company is able to pay its bills and expenses in time, it is said to be well liquidated.
 Therefore, a company’s ability to meet its current liabilities is called liquidity.
-It is simply the availability of cash and other assets that can be used to pay for any short term liability like bills, accounts payable and other related liabilities.
+It is simply the availability of cash and other assets that can be used to pay for any short term liability like bills, accounts payable, and other related liabilities.
 Usually, new businesses need a certain degree of liquidity in order to make the payments within time.
-For established companies, having low-level liquidity shows a problem with management or need for more capital.
+For established companies, having low-level liquidity shows a problem with management or a need for more capital.
 Liquidity might change in different seasons depending on external forces.

 Sometimes, due to bad management, a company might get into some liquidity troubles.
 Cash outflows are strict, and cash being generated may not be at the same rate.
 For example, creditors expect their money to be paid within the agreed time and hardly give any flexibility.
 For employees, the salaries also follow a certain schedule as the employees also expect payments within time.
 However, companies sometimes cannot generate money as fast as money is due, which is why there should be an excessive amount of cash ready in order to cover all short term dues.

 Leverage is the contribution of investors as compared to creditors in a company’s capital.
 It shows how much a company depends on borrowing money to finance its operations.
 Ideally, the debt to equity ratio must be lower, as a high D/E ratio indicates that the company might be exposed to severe risk and downturns.
 There’s an old saying in the finance world, higher the risk – higher the return.
 This is closely monitored by both bankers and investors because everyone wants higher returns from the company.
-However, if you invest in a company with very high D/E ratio, you are gambling on earning a lot of money or losing a lot.
+However, if you invest in a company with a very high D/E ratio, you are gambling on earning a lot of money or losing a lot.

 Profitability is quite different than liquidity.
 Where liquidity is the amount of ready cash at any time, profitability is whether the business made any profit from its operations.
 Both of these are extremely crucial for a business.
 Profitability is calculated through the income statement, where revenue and expenses are subtracted.
 There are several other ratios which we will we discuss later on.
 These ratios also revolve around the profitability of a company.